OI-wiki/i18n/docs/intro/common-mistakes.md

             printf("OI Wiki!\n");
         ```

--   The sentinel value is not correctly set.
+-   The sentinel value is not set correctly.
 For example, the `0` node of a balanced tree.

 -   In the constructor of a class or structure, use `:` to initialize the variable, and the variable declaration order does not meet the dependency at the time of initialization.
 Because the order of initialization of member variables is only related to the order in which they are declared in the class, not the order in the initialization list.